Icicle (comics): Dr. Joar Mahkent

 Joar Mahkent is a European physicist who travels to the United States to showcase his latest discovery.
 Upon his arrival, Mahkent's ship is suddenly frozen solid in the Gotham City harbor.
 After investigating, Green Lantern (Alan Scott) learns that Mahkent has been shot dead while on the ship, apparently the victim of racketeer Lanky Leeds.
 When the criminal Icicle appears wielding Mahkent's invention, a weapon capable of instantly freezing moisture, Scott assumes him to be Leeds.
 Scott unmasks Icicle as Mahkent, who had killed Leeds and disguised Leeds' face as his own.
 While attempting to escape from Scott, Mahkent leaps off a 20-story building and apparently plunges to his death in a river.

 Icicle survives his fall into the river and returns to battle Green Lantern, eventually joining the Wizard's second Injustice Society.

-He is a founding member of the Crime Champions, along with Wizard and Fiddler, who allied with a trio of criminals from Earth-One.
+Icicle is a founding member of the Crime Champions, along with Wizard and Fiddler, who allied with Chronos, Doctor Alchemy, and Felix Faust from Earth-One.

-During the Crisis on Infinite Earths event, Icicle is killed while attempting to attack Krona's laboratory.
+In the storyline Crisis on Infinite Earths, Icicle is killed while attempting to attack Krona's laboratory.